-Russ Johnson has worked as a writer, photographer, film and video producer, and broadcaster for organizations large and small.
+Russ Johnson is a writer, photographer, film and video producer, and broadcaster.

 His media career began at age 16 when he hosted his first solo radio program, a weekly jazz show on Minneapolis radio station.
 While in college, he became News Director of University of Minnesota Public Radio then moved on to CBS’s WCCO-TV, McClatchy Broadcasting in Sacramento and NBC’s KRON-TV in San Francisco.
 He left broadcasting to attend graduate school and teach broadcast journalism at San Francisco State University while hosting on the air at KABL Radio in San Francisco.

 Johnson founded Travelmedia in 1984.
-It has taken him to 60 countries on film, video, photography and writing assignments for national tourism offices, cruise lines, airlines, trade organizations and universities.
+It has taken him to 60 countries on film, video, photography and writing assignments for national tourism offices, cruise lines, airlines, trade organizations, NGOs, and universities.
 He has worked on sustainable tourism projects and strategies for the UN Development Programme and the Asian Development Bank while producing videos, books and web media for the six countries of the Mekong Region, Nepal, the State of California, Sonoma County, California, the Pacific Asia Travel Association, the East Asia Travel Association, and the University of Hawaii, among many others.

 His editorial work includes an award winning TV series on California prisons, a one-hour feature on the coup d’etat in the islands of Fiji for American Public Radio, a series of documentaries on the homeless and supportive housing sponsored by the Robert Wood Johnson Foundation and documentaries on the future of travel with author and futurist Arthur C. Clarke and on sustainable tourism with the BBC’s James Burke.
 He has also written about travel and technology for the Los Angeles Times, Wired and other publications.
 He served for many years on the Board of Directors of the Pacific Asia Travel Association and on its Sustainable Tourism Committee.